tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 ## Specifying IP Address or IP Range

 Beginning with version 2015-04-05, the optional signed IP (`sip`) field specifies an IP address or a range of IP addresses from which to accept requests.
-If the IP address from which the request originates does not match the IP address or address range specified on the SAS token, the request is not authenticated.
+If the IP address from which the request originates does not match the IP address or address range specified on the SAS token, the request is not authorized.

 When specifying a range of IP addresses, note that the range is inclusive.